saulpw/aipl/about/23-design.md

 ## What is "implicit looping"?

-a concept borrowed from APL.
+It's a concept borrowed from APL.

 Yes, APL, that language from the 60s that looks like this: